GiovAnt99/job-matching-agent/README.md

 5 = Excellent match
 * Generates personalized cover letters automatically
 * Saves generated documents to Google Docs in Drive.

 ---

+## Why I Built This

+I built this workflow to automate and optimize my own job application process.

+Instead of manually reviewing hundreds of job postings, the workflow uses AI to identify relevant opportunities and generate tailored cover letters automatically.

+---